 For our Robo-Advisor Review we assessed, rated, and ranked eight different firms.
 Instead of relying on website information and marketing materials as most editorials do, we opened and funded an account with each robo-advisor

-, we know our robos inside and out.
-For this review, we will compare Personal Capital vs Schwab Intelligent Portfolios to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Personal Capital vs Schwab Intelligent Portfolios to see which robo-advisor is best.

 Overall, both Personal Capital and Schwab Intelligent Portfolios share a rating of 4.50 stars.
-And, as far as individual category awards go, Schwab Intelligent Portfolios finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital came up with none of these.
+And, as far as individual category awards go, Schwab Intelligent Portfolios posted awards Best in Class - Cost and Best in Class - Platforms & Tools, while Personal Capital found itself with none of these.